ahmednooor/lino/README.md

 sudo apt install gcc gcc-multilib binutils
 ```

+> DISCLAIMER: If you are unsure about above libraries, do it on a dev system or a vm.

 ### Dependencies
 - [**crossterm**](https://crates.io/crates/crossterm) (to interact with the terminal)
 - [**ctrlc**](https://crates.io/crates/ctrlc) (to prevent close on Ctrl+c)